Walt Disney World Railroad: Rolling stock

 When working on the line, each WDWRR locomotive consumes 25 gal of fuel and 200 gal of water per hour, and each tender can hold 664 gal of fuel and 1,837 gal of water.
-If a locomotive runs out of water, its fire will be extinguished to prevent a boiler explosion.
 Each of the four locomotives takes on water at Fantasyland Station every three or four trips and pulls a set of five passenger cars with seating capacity for 75 passengers per car, for a total of 375 passengers per train.
 Each passenger car has 15 benches, which can hold 3-5 passengers each.
 The front passenger car had a disability ramp for the two wheelchair passengers to be loaded on.
 Occasionally, locomotives and their passenger car sets will be switched when either one is out of service for maintenance, overhauls, refurbishments, or repairs.

 The locomotives do not contain brakes, and so must rely on those of the passenger cars to avoid rough stops.
-The locomotives' tenders each have an automatic train control box underneath, which detect red light frequencies from the signals' transmitters along the track and apply the passenger cars' brakes.
+The locomotives' tenders each have an automatic train control box underneath, which detect red light frequencies from the signals' transmitters along the track and apply the passenger car's brakes.
 In September 2007, all four locomotives were equipped with an E-stop control box.
-Up until early 2017, there were no handrails and side panels on most of the 200 series train set's left side to allow Disney employees, dressed up as Disney characters, to disembark at Main Street, USA Station for the daily park opening ceremonies.
+From 2002 to 2017, there were no handrails and side panels on most of the 200 series train set's left side to allow Disney employees, dressed up as Disney characters, to disembark at Main Street, U.S.A.
+Station for the daily park opening ceremonies.

 In 1997, another locomotive arrived at Walt Disney World, where it was named after former Disney animator and rail enthusiast Ward Kimball.
 However, it was deemed too small for the WDWRR's operations and was instead sent to the Cedar Point & Lake Erie Railroad in the Cedar Point amusement park in Sandusky, Ohio, where it now operates as their No. 1 locomotive, the G.A.
 Boeckling.
 Between 1997 and 2003, all four locomotives received major refurbishments at the Tweetsie Railroad in Blowing Rock, North Carolina, costing nearly $4 million.
 Since 2010, overhauling services have taken place at the Strasburg Rail Road in Strasburg, Pennsylvania.